Skip to content

 The following types of assistance are available:

-RMDZ Revolving Loan Program
+RMDZ Loan Program

-• Fixed interest rate for term of loan
+• Fixed interest rate for term of loan;

-• Maximum loan term is 15 years, if secured by commercial real estate
+• Maximum loan term is 15 years, if secured by commercial real estate;

-Funds may used for:
+Funds may be used for:

 • Purchase of machinery and equipment;